profile

-Dear Reader, Last week, I talked about the teacher habits that linger long after we leave the classroom.
-But here’s something I didn’t realize at first:I brought those same patterns into my private practice. 😬 I didn’t mean to.I wasn’t trying to recreate back-to-back IEP meetings and hours of grading.But guess what I did instead? ✅ Said yes to every student, even when my schedule was full.✅ Skipped lunch or worked through it.✅ Felt guilty resting, even though I left the classroom to breathe...
+Dear Reader, Last week, in my teacher entrepreneur group, we discussed the teacher habits that linger long after we leave the classroom.
+And here’s something I didn’t realize at first:I brought those same patterns into my private practice. 😬 I didn’t mean to.I wasn’t trying to recreate back-to-back IEP meetings and hours of grading.But guess what I did instead? ✅ Said yes to every student, even when my schedule was full.✅ Skipped lunch or worked through it.✅ Felt guilty resting, even though I...

 Dear Reader, This weekend at a family dinner, my mother-in-law, a former preschool teacher, shared that she just had a school dream earlier in the week.
 She left the classroom over a decade ago!!
 I'd had one too, but I've only been out for 5 years.
 But it got me thinking about the teacher traits that stick with us long after we leave the classroom.
 (Look for a link to that blog post next week.)
 The quirks follow us: school dreams, bathroom sprints, the look that still sneaks out at the...